 The Group regularly reviews the estimated useful lives of property, plant and equipment and ROU assets based on factors such as business plan and strategies, expected level of usage and future technological developments.
 Future results of operations could be materially affected by changes in these estimates brought about by changes in the factors mentioned above.
 A reduction in the estimated useful lives of property, plant and equipment would increase the recorded depreciation and decrease the value of property, plant and equipment.
-The carrying amount at the reporting date for property, plant and equipment and S respectively to the financial statements.
+The carrying amount at the reporting date for property, plant and equipment and ROU assets are disclosed in Note 4 and 5 respectively to the financial statements.